mastcu/SerialEM/ReadMe.txt

 least for the compilation of Xcorr.cpp.

 SerialEM can be compiled in VS 2013 by reading in the current solution file, allowing it to upgrade the project, and changing preprocessor definition _WIN32_WINNT=0x0500 to 0x0501.

+A 64-bit version of SerialEM can be compiled in VS 2015 with the solution file SerialEM14.sln.
+The configuration should not require any modifications, and the needed libraries for a build without MKL or FFTW are all in SerialEMLibs, named with "-14".

 The rest of this file contains a description of the modules in SerialEM.